suabochica/understanding-typescript/scracthpad/09-drag-and-drop.md

     </template>
 ```

 With this reference is clearer what DOM elements are relevant to the `ProjectList` class.
 It is important to highlight that we will have two type of projects: active and finished.
 So, we should pass a parameter in the constructor method of the `ProjectList` class.
-This code is pretty similar to the `ProjecInput` class.
+This code is pretty similar to the `ProjectInput` class.
 Below we show the code for the `ProjectList` class.

 ```typescript
 class ProjectList {